awalwema/google-drive-video-upload-form/README.md

 ## Description

-This project is a web application that allows users to upload videos or provide video links for translation services.
+This project is a web application that allows users to upload videos or provide video links.
 It integrates with Google Drive for file storage and uses email notifications for new submissions.

 ## Features